Deep Reinforcement Learning with Spiking Q-learning: Conclusion

 \section{Conclusion}

 This paper presents a novel deep spiking Q-network to train SNN in RL task, by directly representing the Q-value with the maximum membrane voltage of non-spiking neurons.
 The method is evaluated on 17 Atari games, and outperforms ANN-based DQN in most scenarios.
 In addition, the experimental results indicate the robustness of the method under white-box attacks.
-The biological plausibility and theoretical proof will be explored in the future.
+The theoretical proof of performance will be explored in the future.
+By running DSQN method on neuromorphic hardware to process the output of neuromorphic sensors, it will have a profound social impact on the field of autonomous control and robotics.
 We hope that this work can pave the way for the SNN-based RL.